mpeters21575/Acme.Sorter/README.md

 **Tests:**
 I tried to aim for 100% code coverage, but for this demo project I don't test the front-end.
 Only the buisiness logic, and extention methods are tested.
+Also pay attention, that I choose to use a textfile that contains a Russian poem to prove that the output is compliant with any culture that is configured on the target system.
+(UTF-8)